 - The second column contains all the data associated with the user and should be in the following format:

-- !
-It is not mandatory for values to specified for all attributes for a given user
+- It is not mandatory for values to be specified for all attributes for a given user

 attribute3:attribute_value1,"attribute value, with a comma","attribute value; with a semicolon"

-For example, if there are 3 columns called Age Group, Gender, and Interest in the client’s registration database that need to be imported into Salesforce DMP, then the following represents a valid data file that can be ingested by Salesforce DMP:
+For example, if there are 3 columns called Age Group, Gender, and Interest in the client’s registration database that need to be imported into Audience Studio, then the following represents a valid data file that can be ingested by Audience Studio:

-When Salesforce DMP processes this file, we will create 3 attributes called Gender, Age, and Interest in the client’s Salesforce DMP account.
+When Audience Studio processes this file, we will create 3 attributes called Gender, Age, and Interest in the client’s Audience Studio account.
 We will also automatically create the corresponding attribute values: male and female under gender and 18-24, 35-44 under age, and fishing and boating under interest.

 Configuration and Setup

-Your Salesforce DMP account manager will work with you to activate the Control Tag required to setup the user matching process.
+Your Salesforce Audience Studio account manager will work with you to activate the Control Tag required to setup the user matching process.
 The account manager will also work with you to setup the secure data transfer process for the first-party data feed.

-Salesforce DMP will create a bucket for the client in Krux’s Amazon S3 account and the client can upload the data files to S3 as per a mutually agreed upon schedule.
+Client Audience Studio users with Admin permissions are able to generate S3 credentials from within the Audience Studio UI.
+The client will create a bucket in Krux’s Amazon S3 account and upload the data files to S3, as per a mutually agreed upon schedule.

 File Compression: (Specific to MAC users)